 The Akinox platform to transform the coordination of personalized services for patients with chronic pain, thanks to artificial intelligence and predictive algorithms.

-Some one in three Canadians above the age of 65 live with chronic pain, just a little lower than the global rate of 20%.
-The McGill University Health Centre, with the funding from the Minister of Health and Social Services of Quebec, is starting a research project for a comprehensive and cohesive learning health system with the use of Akinox’ modern digital technology.
+One in three Canadians above the age of 65 live with chronic pain, just a little lower than the global rate of 20%.
+The McGill University Health Centre, with funding from the Minister of Health and Social Services of Québec, is starting a research project for a comprehensive and cohesive learning health system with the use of Akinox’ modern digital technology.

 The project, entitled “A Learning Health System for Chronic Pain Management: A Digital Platform with a Network Perspective”, will take place over a large geographic area, including the McGill University Health Center (MUHC), the IUCHSS (Integrated University Center for Health and Social Services) of Centre-Sud-de-l’Île-de-Montréal, Centre-Ouest-de-l’Île-de-Montréal, and Ouest-de-l’Île-de-Montréal, and the IHSSC (Integrated Health and Social Services Center) of Montérégie-Ouest and Outaouais.